 First of all, it looks lovely.
-Unlike many smartbands, the battery will easily outlast a day, I’ve not had it long enough to be more precise.
+Unlike many smart watches and bands, the battery lasts for days.
 Not only that but the touch-charging connection is magnetic, won’t easily dislodge and looks solid.
-Here’s the link -

 The watch has a solid metal feel to it, is not overly thick, has a nice smooth screen and brilliance is ok for outdoor use.
 But this isn’t just any old heart-rate monitoring watch, it can also dial out and receive calls using your mobile phone.
 A number of watch-faces are built-in too.
 The black leather strap has a quality feel to it.

 You can easily download the FunDo Wear app for Android or IOS and this is used to pair the watch to your phone.
-Watch packaging was unremarkable but solid and the MTK2502-powered watch comes complete with charge lead which plugs into any USB supply.
+Packaging was unremarkable but solid and the MTK2502-powered watch comes complete with reasonable-length charge lead which plugs into any USB supply.

 How about sleep monitoring, “Siri” (not a lot of use to us Android users, the watch is able to talk to both Android and Apple phones), heart rate and sedentary monitoring, voice memo, stopwatch, motion control, calculator and (obviously) clock.
 The watch has a choice of 2 GUIs and 3 theme options.